dgaydukov/cert-aws/sa/files/sa.md

 The tool will evaluate your workload and provide an improvement plan with a prioritized list of issues.
 It's free of charge, you only pay for underlying aws resources.

 ###### VPC
-VPC (Virtual private cloud) - a kind of internal network in on-premises.
+Virtual private cloud - cloud private network, like internal network in on-premises.
 You can have some servers inside and they won't be accessible outside of vpc.
 You have complete control over your virtual networking environment, including selection of your own IP ranges, creation of subnets, and configuration of route tables and network gateways.
 By default every account has default VPC (and default subnet for each AZ), so if you don't create any other, and create EC2 directly, default VPC would be used.
 Amazon VPC consists of: